saucedacity/.github/profile/README.md

 # Hi there!
 We're the Saucedacity team!
-We're the team behind the audio editor **Saucedacity**, which is a fork of Audacity without updating and telemetry, plus new features.
+We're the team behind the audio editor **Saucedacity**, which is a fork of Audacity without updating and telemetry, plus new features and some planned major reworkings.

 We're more than just that, however.
-We also intend to maintain any downstream dependencies for Saucedacity under this organization.
+We also intend to maintain any downstream dependencies for Saucedacity under this organization, at least for the time being.
 Basically, the same people behind Saucedacity also maintain downstream dependencies for Saucedacity.
-We might not have any right now, but we expect this in the future, although we hope that we won't have to maintain any downstream dependencies in the future.

 If you want to contribute, start with one of our repositories below.
 Feel free to work on any dependency or, better yet, Saucedacity itself!
 Become a top